CharonSSS/RSS-Origin/README.md

 # More details about the mod (points for attention, to-dos, plans, screenshots)

 **RSS-Origin CelestialsPack** is originally made for playing in Principia, now too.
-Many of its unique featurescan only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.**
+Many of its unique featurescan only be displayed in Principia, like irregular gravitational field of potatos, binary/trinary systems, orbital mechanics of trojans and co-orbitals, etc. **So it is highly recommended to play the mod in Principia.** You can play without Principia though, but I bet you won't get a good experience, especially conducting interplanetary missions.

 ### --- Again, Principia is highly recommended to play with ---